ikashifraza/Decrypter-Marshal/README.md

 <img src="https://github.com/user-attachments/assets/c8e8cdf7-ed97-4015-a479-05da94935105">

-To buy the VIP version, you can send a message in Telegram: @esfelurm
+To buy the VIP version, you can send a message in Telegram: @MrEsfelurm